dcdpr/did-btcr2/chapters/CRUD-Operations.md

   request.
 If there is a DID document with this versionId, it MUST be returned in the resolution result.
 * versionTime: A UTC timestamp that is targeted by the resolution request.
-The resolve MUST return the contemporary DID document at this time as determined by the Bitcoin block time.
+The resolve MUST return the Contemporary DID Document at this time as determined by the Bitcoin block time.
 * verbose: A boolean value.
 This client is requesting additional detail as to how the resolution result was constructed.